Why Did Syria Still Have Chemical Weapons?

 So after that big haul in 2014, did we become lax in the monitoring?
 What happened there

-Well, it is very difficult to verify the absence of chemical weapons production capacity, and it’s very hard to verify that the OPCW was told about the complete stockpile, and that they got the whole stockpile.
-It wasn’t for lax monitoring, because the secretary general of the OPCW warned its member states that Syria had not provided information in some key areas.
-They were denying access to one particular known chemical-weapons site, that happened to be in a contested area.
+Well, it is very difficult to verify the absence of chemical-weapons-production capacity, and it’s very hard to verify that the OPCW was told about the complete stockpile, and that they got the whole stockpile.
+It wasn’t for lax monitoring, because the secretary-general of the OPCW warned its member states that Syria had not provided information in some key areas.
+They were denying access to one particular known chemical-weapons site, which happened to be in a contested area.
 So there were warnings.
 The U.S. government also assessed that the Syrian declaration was not complete.
-So we knew there was a possibility that Assad had held back some portion, and if he was going to hold back some portion, it was likely that he was going to hold back the most deadly portion, which is the nerve agents — the sarin gas.
+So we knew there was a possibility that Assad had held back some portion; and if he was going to hold back some portion, it was likely that he was going to hold back the most deadly portion, which is the nerve agents — the sarin gas.
 That’s what was used earlier this week.
-The purpose of this past attack, apparently, was to shock and awe and demoralize the civilian population and the [8:43] the regime to the point that they give up.
-It does not have great military value, but it is literally a mass terror weapon, designed to basically overwhelm and demoralize the opposition.
+The purpose of this past attack, apparently, was to shock and awe and demoralize the civilian population and the regime to the point where they give up.
+It does not have great military value, but it is literally a mass-terror weapon, designed to basically overwhelm and demoralize the opposition.

 They’re going for a psychological effect — which is the definition of terrorism, actually.